PREPARING FOR YOUR NEW GREYHOUND

 Provide your Greyhound with a very soft bed or thick quilt or comforter.
 Greyhounds have no padding on their elbows and can develop sores and/or a fluid condition if forced to sleep on a hard surface.
 Greyhounds love to sleep in the same room as you.
 Being near you is comforting to them and allows them to bond with you more quickly.
 If you insist on your Greyhound sleeping elsewhere, you may be in for many sleepless nights so be prepared!

-A Greyhound’s diet consists of four to six cups of premium dog food per day.
-We recommend brands such as Purina Pro Plan, Iams, Nutro Max or any high quality dry food.
-Avoid “supermarket” brands such as Gravy Train, Butcher’s Blend, or the semi-moist foods such as Gaines Burger, etc., as they tend to be too rich and can cause gas or diarrhea.
+A Greyhound’s diet consists of three to four cups of premium dog food per day depending on your brand.
+We feed Fromm at the Adoption Center, but any high-quality food is good.
+Avoid “supermarket” brands such as Gravy Train, Butcher’s Blend, or the semi-moist foods such as Gaines Burger, etc., as they tend to have little to no nutritional value.
 Retired racers do not need high protein dog food so get a food for regular adult maintenance.
-Boiled white rice or cooked pasta added to the food can help control loose stools.
+Boiled white rice, pure pumpkin or cooked pasta added to the food can help control loose stools.

 Your dog will have been given the appropriate inoculations but booster shots need to be repeated yearly.
 Your dog’s teeth will also need cleaning by a vet as the soft diet at the track causes tartar buildup.
 In time, this can lead to gum disease, tooth loss or a systemic infection.
 Your Greyhound will have had his or her teeth cleaned at the time it was spayed or neutered, but depending on the dog, this may need to be redone periodically.